alecsavvy/ddex-go/tools/xsd2proto/README.md

 # XSD to Proto Converter

-Converts DDEX XSD schemas to Protocol Buffer definitions with XML tag annotations.
+A sophisticated tool that converts DDEX XSD schemas to Protocol Buffer definitions with `@gotags:` XML annotations for native XML support.

+This tool is the core of the DDEX Go generation pipeline, enabling native XML marshal/unmarshal while maintaining high-performance Protocol Buffer serialization.
+It handles complex XSD features including namespace-aware imports, schema dependencies, and DDEX-specific patterns.

 ## XSD Primitive to Proto Mappings